Pandemic Imperative for Insurance: Virtual Financial Coaching

 What can insurance companies do to help more people afford more insurance?
 Assist your customers and prospects in improving their financial health.
 Customers, who can afford insurance, are also able to tuck more money into their retirement accounts.

 The crux of the problem is that agents focus almost exclusively on insurance products, when the consumer’s underlying financial situation is often what prevents them from buying proper coverage.
-Being there for customers with personalized financial advice will help you grow your market share while creating competitive advantage.
-The question then is how can insurance carriers provide financial advice, at scale with compliance, in

-a cost-effective manner?
+The question then is, how can insurance carriers provide financial advice, at scale, with compliance, in a cost-effective manner?
 The answer lies in automating advice with digital financial coaching, powered by digital engagement, artificial intelligence (AI), and knowledge, that mimics your best advisor.

 In this white paper, we’ll highlight how AI-powered digital financial coaching can help your customers become financially viable so they can afford to buy insurance and qualify for your other financial offerings.

 Even pre-pandemic, most Americans were in poor financial shape.
 As of August 2020, despite increased government assistance and loan forbearance programs, the Financial Health Network found that only 33% of Americans are financially healthy.
 Therefore, the need for basic financial guidance extends well beyond those living paycheck to paycheck.

 Financial difficulties hurt insurance sales and decrease assets managed

 Insurance coverage is a casualty of poor financial health.
 The 2020 Financial Pulse Survey sizes this issue—43% of Americans acknowledge that they lack sufficient insurance coverage.
 Tough times cause customers to let existing policies lapse, a trend that has accelerated over the last several months.
 It also leads to reduced contributions to retirement accounts and, for those hit particularly hard, withdrawals from those accounts, reducing the assets that insurance companies manage.